stat545ubc-2021/Luque_Ana_Mini-Data-Analysis/Milestone-1-Luque.md

 ## 1.4

-Research questions related to each data set **Flow sample** *Is there a relationship with the flow and the month of the year?*
+Research questions related to each data set **Flow sample** *Is there a relationship between the flow and the month of the year?*

 **Cancer\_sample** *Is there a relationship between the diagnosis and the area of the nuclei in the biopsy?*